Get Your Free 2025 Vacation Guide

 Midlands

 Aiken has a little bit to suit all tastes.
 In the heart of Thoroughbred country you'll find the Thoroughbred Racing Hall of Fame and Museum, which honors racing and Aiken's role in it with photos, trophies and other memorabilia.
-On the arts side, don't miss the Aiken Makin' Festival, a crafts show bringing together glass works, wood, ceramics and more.
+On the arts side, don't miss Aiken's Makin' Festival, a crafts show bringing together glass works, wood, ceramics and more.

 Another artsy festival in North Augusta takes you back in time to commemorate the art of the traditional craftsman.
 The Colonial Times: Under the Crown and Colonial Trades Fair is an annual spring weekend filled with living history, complete with Revolutionary War reenactors, a blacksmith shop and artisans showcasing their talents.